softmatterlab/OpticalTweezersTutorial/README.md

 The number at the beggining of the folder name indicates the section corresponding to the material.
  Each section includes a guide to follow the content.

- First in [Section 3.
+ First, in [Section 3.
 Calibration](sec_3_calibration/) you can find the codes to obtain the stiffness and difussion coefficient from a time series with the position of a trapped particle.

  Then in the following folders you will find the necessary codes for the  different applications of optical tweezers.
 Correspondingly: